kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/estimation.rst

 .. note::

 	The current version of the :code:`kxy` package does not yet fully capture all non-monotonic associations; a notable exception is periodic associations.
 Support for periodic associations will be added in the near future.
+Note that, although we only discussed bivariate constraint functions above, the extension to the multivariate case is trivial, and would consist of choosing a vector-valued :math:`\phi` with coordinates all pairwise constraints.